 We will agree with you how we can support you to do these things independently.

 Once we have established the main areas you would like to focus on, we will set manageable goals with a plan for how we can work with you towards independence.
 Your involvement in this process is really important.
 Your support workers will refer to these goals each time they visit you to talk about your progress.

 The support worker stays in close contact with the rest of the team, and you will also have contact with reablement team leaders and, if needed, occupational therapists.
 With your consent, we can also liaise with other people who may be involved in supporting you; such as community physiotherapists or voluntary agencies.

 When does the service end?

 As you gain in confidence we will review your progress and, with your agreement, the amount of support will gradually be reduced.

-Many people only need the service for a short period of time, although it can continue for up to six weeks.
-If at the end of the six weeks you still need some support in personal care tasks, we will make a social care referral for you to make sure that you continue to receive the support you need.
+Many people only need the service for a short period of time, although it can continue for up to four weeks.
+If at the end of the four weeks you still need some support in personal care tasks, we will make a social care referral for you to make sure that you continue to receive the support you need.
 This support would then be provided by a different team of carers.